Welcome to the Roton Quantum Model - a rotational resonance framework

 The apparent speed limit of light can be discussed from two complementary perspectives, both subordinate to this invariant.

-First, even a nominally planar LEDO base-soliton possesses a minute orthogonal extent.
+First, even a nominally planar LEDO base-soliton possesses a minimal orthogonal extent.
 If not inherent, background fluctuations inevitably introduce small transverse components.
 As a result, the photon’s self-induced acceleration via its own energy-density gradient is weakly constrained by its resonance characteristics and by ambient fluctuations.
 This does not reduce its speed, but slightly broadens the space of admissible motion.

 Second, the model predicts residual coupling to the surrounding universe.
 Even an ideal planar Roton experiences axial resonance potentials from other photons that are accidentally aligned along similar oscillation axes.
 Although a photon’s phase is internally unrestricted and adapts instantaneously, transient virtual axis alignments still occur.
 These fluctuations largely cancel statistically, yet their integration requires finite response time governed by the Inertial Gyroscopic Tensor (IGT) field, inducing a minute precessional component.
 Preserving the relative rotation axis may therefore lead to subtle changes in propagation direction.